evgenykuzyakov/workshop/README.md

 # Berry Club Bot Workshop

-This is a workshop to basics of smart-contracts on NEAR Protocol.
+This is a workshop to cover basics of NEAR Protocol smart-contracts written in Rust.

 ## Preparation